Netflix’s Ludik: Is the TV Show Based on Real Life?

 Created by Paul Buys and Annemarie van Basten, Netflix’s crime series ‘Ludik’ revolves around Daan Ludik, a furniture company owner who smuggles diamonds using his company shipments.
 When a close relative gets abducted, Daan gets forced to strike a deal with the devil, which jeopardizes his reputation and trustworthiness.
 As his diamond trafficking gets affected, Daan aims higher to compensate for his loss.

 The South African series progresses through Daan’s efforts to expand his empire, the challenges he faces while doing the same, and the police investigators’ attempts to discover the truth behind his suspicious affairs.
-The furniture company owner’s life is entangled with the reality of his country, making one eager to know whether he and his tale have real-life connections or counterparts.
+The furniture company owner’s life is entangled with the reality of his country, making one eager to know whether he and his tale have true connections or counterparts.
 Well, let us provide the answer!

 No, ‘Ludik’ is not based on a true story.
 The series was originally conceived by creators Paul Buys and Annemarie van Basten.
 However, the fictional narrative of the show is built upon a foundation of reality.
 Although the diamond smuggler Daan Ludik is a fictitious character, diamond smuggling isn’t fiction in South Africa.
 The country is historically and currently known for diamond mines and has been affected by diamond smuggling for decades.
 Over the years, traffickers have used innovative methods, including carrier pigeons, to smuggle diamonds, reminding us of Daan’s smuggling using his furniture products.